Karnataka Power Transmission Corporation: Zones and circles

-ESCOMS buy power from power generating companies like Karnataka Power Corporation Limited (KPCL) and other IPPs (Independent Power Producers) like GMR, Jindal, Lanco(UPCL) etc., and pay transmission charge as per KERC traiff to KPTCL for transmitting the power.
+ESCOMS buy power from power generating companies like Karnataka Power Corporation Limited (KPCL) a Karnataka state government undertaking and other IPPs (Independent Power Producers) like GMR, Jindal, Lanco(UPCL) etc., and pay transmission charge as per KERC tariff to KPTCL for transmitting the electric power.

 Governance

 Company is governed under the purview of Ministry of Energy.
 Department is headed by a cabinet grade minister.

 Currently Siddaramaiah is the minister under the chief ministership of him.

 Criticism

 The Bangalore Electricity Supply Company (Bescom) came under intense criticism with its telephonic helpline number 1912, due to rampant power cuts, after which Bescom added mobile numbers to its existing call answering facilities for different regions in the city.